 FaithTrust Institute is a multifaith, multicultural training and education organization with global reach that provides faith communities and advocates with the tools and knowledge they need to address the faith and cultural issues related to abuse.
 FaithTrust Institute provides multifaith and religion-specific intervention and prevention training, consulting, and educational materials for national, state, and community faith-based and secular organizations.
 This means that Muslims, Buddhists, Hindus, Jews, Mormons, Jehovah’s Witnesses, Catholics, Protestants, and members of other religions can all receive education on clergy sexual misconduct in one site.

 FaithTrust Institute also offers an excellent guide, Responding to Spiritual Leader Misconduct.
 This free resource includes basic principles of analysis of misconduct in a spiritual or religious community: who, what, when, and where.
-It provides information for trauma-informed responses to complaints and the how to navigate the process of responding to abuse.
+It provides information for trauma-informed responses to complaints and how to navigate the process of responding to abuse.
 The handbook is non-denominational and multifaith and not intended to represent the teachings of any particular spiritual tradition in matters of doctrine or morals.

 GRACE is a well-recognized ministry that provides a wealth of services to churches and ministries to help prevent and deal with abuse in the church.
 Besides providing in-person and online training for ministry leaders, GRACE also provides organizational assessments, consultations, policy review and development, and even independent investigations when abuse occurs.